 Carving runes into combs and stones is basically the same as spraying tags on subway cars and bicycle tunnels.
 Those who create runes or graffiti are called writers.
 More precisely, rune writers and graffiti writers.
 The word graffiti stems from the Italian word graffio, which means 'scratch' and invented in the context of the Pompeii excavations.
 That is why we speak of runic graphs.
 Just as graffiti pieces are made in the dead of night, much of the history of runes is covered in darkness too.
 For example, how did the Germanic peoples obtain the runic alphabet?
 What did the runes say?
 What purposes did runes serve?
 What also puzzled many a scholar is the mind-blowing level of uniformity and standardization, all over the Germanic-speaking world, of the earliest runic writing.
-We deliberately say 'puzzled' because at the end of this post we have the explanation long awaited.
+We deliberately say 'puzzled' because at the end of this blog post we have the explanation long awaited.

 Like the runic alphabet, the origin of the word rune is also covered in darkness, and no general consensus exists among scholars.
 One theory is that the word rune also meant 'council' or 'whisper/murmur'.
 The word rune in the meaning of 'council' can be found in the Old Saxon epic poem Heliand written in the early ninth century.
 In addition, there is the modern German verb raunen which means 'to whisper', and the proto-Celtic word *runa meaning 'secret'.
 Both might be related to the word 'rune'.
 Counseling and whispering belong to each other.
 Whispering advice in someone's ear (Barnes 2012, Crawford 2023).
 Then we are back to secretly spraying tags undercover of the night, to become visible to the public during daylight.
 Graffiti writers in action always whisper.